-Sustainable Development Goal 6 (SDG 6 or Global Goal 6) is about "clean water and sanitation for all".
-It is one of 17 Sustainable Development Goals established by the United Nations General Assembly in 2015, the official wording is: "Ensure availability and sustainable management of water and sanitation for all.
 SDG 6 seeks to ensure safe drinking water and sanitation for all, focusing on the sustainable management of water resources, wastewater and ecosystems, and acknowledging the importance of an enabling environment.
-In the 2030 Agenda for Sustainable Development, countries have committed to engage in systematic follow-up and review of progress towards the Goals and targets, using a set of global indicators.
-Meeting the goals by 2030 requires a 4 times increase in the pace of progress because about 1.6 billion people will lack safely managed drinking water and 2.8 billion people will lack safely managed sanitation.
-Sustainable management of water resources and access to safe water and sanitation are essential for unlocking economic growth and productivity, and provide significant leverage for existing investments in health and education.
-The natural environment e.g. forests, soils and wetlands contributes to management and regulation of water availability and water quality, strengthening the resilience of watersheds and complementing investments in physical infrastructure and institutional and regulatory arrangements for water access, use and disaster preparedness.
-Water shortages undercut food security and the incomes of rural farmers while improving water management makes national economies, the agriculture and food sectors more resilient to rainfall variability and able to fulfil the needs of growing population.
-Protecting and restoring water-related ecosystems and their biodiversity can ensure water purification and water guality standards.
+In the 2030 Agenda for Sustainable Development, countries committed to engage in systematic follow-ups and reviews of progress towards the Goals and targets.
+Currently, meeting the goals by 2030 requires a 4 times increase in the pace of progress.
+Figures from 2023 indicate that at the current rate of progress, 1.6 billion people will lack safely managed drinking water and 2.8 billion people will lack safely managed sanitation in 2030.
+Sustainable management of water resources and access to safe water and sanitation are essential for unlocking economic growth and productivity, and it provides significant leverage for existing investments in health and education.
+The natural environment (e.g. forests, soils and wetlands) contributes to management and regulation of water availability and water quality.
+As a result, healthy and sustainable natural environments contribute to strengthening the resilience of watersheds and complement investments in physical infrastructure, institutional and regulatory arrangements for water access and use, and disaster preparedness.
+Water shortages undercut food security and the incomes of rural farmers, while improving water management makes national economies and agriculture and food sectors more resilient to rainfall variability.
+Improved water management thus is necessary to fulfil the needs of growing populations.
+Protecting and restoring water-related ecosystems and their biodiversity can ensure water purification and water quality standards.

-University of Tehran (UT) as the pioneer university in the country and region leads SDG 6: Clean Water and Sanitation in IAU.
-Leading the SDG6 by the University of Tehran offers valuable opportunities of international collaboration to put this advantage to practical use to tackle the increasing challenges such as global warming, climate change, drought, water scarcity and pollution.
-In closed and continuous cooperation with affiliated and satellite universities, UT has tried to bring the related bodies to the common ideas on how to implement the ideas of clean water and sanitation in higher education and sustainable development.
+University of Tehran (UT) as the pioneer university in the country and region leads SDG 6: Clean Water and Sanitation in the IAU Global Cluster for HESD.
+For UT, being part of the SDG 6 Cluster offers valuable opportunities for international collaboration.
+Critically, UT takes advantage of this position to tackle increasingly complicated global challenges, such as climate change, drought, water scarcity and pollution.
+In close cooperation with affiliated and satellite universities, UT has brought the related bodies together to discuss how to implement SDG 6 in higher education.
 Efforts were also made to invite more universities to cooperate in this network.
-Workshops and virtual seminars were held to exchange opinions and a program has been planned for the coming years.
-University of Tehran had active participation in the organised seminars and presented its ideas in IAU HESD Cluster Meeting regarding interdisciplinary approach in higher education and its relationship and nexus with SDG6 goals.
+Workshops and virtual seminars were held to exchange opinions and a programme has been planned for the coming years.
+University of Tehran had active participation in the organised seminars and presented its ideas in IAU HESD Cluster Meeting regarding interdisciplinary approach in higher education and its relationship and contributions to the SDG6 goals.
 University of Tehran welcomes any suggestion, capacity development ideas, joint and collaborative projects and initiatives for higher education in the regional and international levels.